 There are a lot of versions out there how to perform the leg extensions with resistance bands.
 We tried all of them and none of them were really satisfying.
 That’s why we came up with our own version to conquer all the disadvantages of the other versions and make it a real alternative to machine work.

 In 6 steps you will reach the perfect leg extension!

 - Wrap the band around one of your feet to keep the band from sliding

-- Now grab the leg which is performing the movement with both hand right above your knee
+- Grab the working leg with both hand under your knee

-- Repeat for reps (Don’t forget the other leg)
+- Repeat for reps (Don’t forget the other side!)

 I’m sure you will get the hang of it quite quickly.
 When you’re first doing this movement be patient and start with a lighter band to get used to it and really get the right movement pattern down.
 Also, make sure to read the following section to get the form 100% correct.

 Nail The Exercise Form!